diegoclair/go_utils/README.md

 This package provides functions for handling and formatting dates and times.
 For more details, refer to the [dateutils README](./dateutils/README.md).

+### validator Package
+This package provides a custom validator for Go structs, with additional validations for Brazilian CPF and CNPJ numbers.
+For more details, refer to the [validator README](./validator/README.md).

 ## Usage

 To use any of these packages, simply import them into your Go project.